kraudust/personal_software_notes/development_tools/vim/neovim_setup.md

 ```

 ## Installation
-Fork the lazyvim repo [https://github.com/LazyVim/starter](https://github.com/LazyVim/starter) so that you have your own copy that you can modify, then install by cloning the fork to your machine using the command below.
+Forked the lazyvim repo [https://github.com/LazyVim/starter](https://github.com/LazyVim/starter) so I have my own copy that I can modify, install by cloning the fork to local machine using the command below.

 ```shell
 git clone https://github.com/kraudust/starter.git ~/.config/nvim